mim1q/MineCells/changelogs/minecells_1.3.0.md

 ## Generation

-- Completely overhauled **Prison dungeon generation**
-  - Much smaller, easier to navigate through and better optimized!
+- Completely overhauled **Prison dungeon generation** - Much smaller, easier to navigate through and better optimized!
-- **Insufferable Crypt** - new dimension, biome and dungeon (all in one)
-  - The Conjunctivius's Room was moved there
+- **Insufferable Crypt** - new dimension, biome and dungeon (all in one).
+The Conjunctivius's Room was moved there

 ## Conjunctivius Boss